Community Art

 Working with papers rather than paint feels less intimidating for those who don’t have any art experience, and the goal is for everyone to feel successful.

 It’s all about coming together, working on a common project, while sharing their stories and making connections.
+You can view these projects in public spaces, such as the University of the Fraser Valley, Abbotsford School Board Office, Abbotsford Hospice, Open Space in downtown Abbotsford, and SARA for Women Office.

 Because the projects are sponsored, the original artworks are not available for purchase.
 You can, however, buy prints in different sizes, on gallery quality wrapped canvas, or mounted on archival paper.